krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Establish and maintain the secure configuration of enterprise assets (end-user devices, including
+> "Establish and maintain the secure configuration of enterprise assets (end-user devices, including portable and
-> portable and mobile; network devices; non-computing/IoT devices; and servers) and software
-> (operating systems and applications)."
+> mobile; network devices; non-computing/IoT devices; and servers) and software (operating systems and applications)."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                                 | The Seed Feature                                                                              | Evidence/Audit Value                                                                           |
 | ----------------------------------------------------------- | --------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- |